stuartmg/java-humanizer/README.md

 </code></pre>

+## Changes

+Changes in version 1.0:

+- Build was changed from maven to gradle
+- JUnit tests were converted to use the [Spock Framework](http://www.spockframework.org)
+- Questions were modified based on user feedback from 2 years in production
+- Updates to README

 ## Acknowledgments

-The questions included in this project are taken directly from [Humanizer](https://github.com/kiskolabs/humanizer) by [Kisko Labs](http://kiskolabs.com/)
+The original list of questions included in this project are taken directly from [Humanizer](https://github.com/kiskolabs/humanizer) by [Kisko Labs](http://kiskolabs.com/).
+The questions have been modified slightly based on user feedback from usage in production at [BiddingForGood](https://www.biddingforgood.com).

 ## License